JensDll/tailwindcss-plugin-icons/README.md

 }
 ```

-The plugin's `options` is a function.
+The plugin's `options` are a function.
 It gets forwarded the [Tailwind CSS plugin API](https://tailwindcss.com/docs/plugins) and returns the selected icons with optional default style and scale.
 After the icon's name, you can pass `?bg` or `?mask` to force a specific render method.
-You can use `includeAll: true` to have every icon in the set added as a Tailwind source.
+Finally, you can use `includeAll: true` to have every icon in the icon set added as a Tailwind source.

 <!-- markdownlint-disable ol-prefix -->